Height pairings, exceptional zeros and Rubin's Formula: The multiplicative group: Computation of the height pairing

 \section{Computation of the height pairing}

-Throughout~\S\ref{sec:calculations}, our base field $K$ is $\QQ$ and $\chi$ is an even, non-trivial Dirichlet character with the property that $\chi(p)=1$.
-In this section we calculate the height pairing on the cyclotomic unit $c_0^\chi$.
+Throughout~\S\ref{sec:calculations}, our base field $K$ is $\QQ$ and $\chi$ is an even, non-trivial Dirichlet character whose order is prime to $p$, and which has the property that $\chi(p)=1$.
+In this section we calculate the height pairing on the cyclotomic unit $c_1^\chi$.
 Note that, in view of Remark~\ref{rem:generation of p-units}, Proposition~\ref{prop:kernel} and the fact that $z_0^\chi \in \widetilde{H}^1_f(\QQ,T)$ is a universal norm (by its definition), this gives the only non-trivial output of the machinery we described in~\S\ref{sec:hts} we could hope for.